Auto Mechanic Near Mount Pleasant, SC

 Air Conditioning Repair

-in Mount Pleasant
+in Mount Pleasant, SC

 There are some things in the south that you must have.
 When it comes to your automobile, you can include air conditioning on that list.
-In Mount Pleasant, the weather doesn't just get hot - it gets really hot, with a lot of humidity.
+In Mount Pleasant, SC, the weather doesn't just get hot - it gets really hot, with a lot of humidity.
 Keeping your A/C maintained helps prevent serious situations where your A/C goes out when you need it the most.
 Of course, air conditioning isn't just reserved for hot days in the Lowcountry - your car's A/C plays an important role in the winter as well, like defrosting your windows.
 If you notice strange smells, leaks, or no air conditioning at all, it's time to bring your vehicle to our A/C mechanic in Mount Pleasant, SC.

 At A+ Auto, we service a wide variety of A/C issues, including: